code0monkey1/-Javascript-oop/README.md

   >3.
 If the property doesn't exist in the prototype, the JavaScript engine will continue looking up the chain.

   >4.
 At the very end of the chain is the Object() object, or the top-level parent.
 If the property still cannot be found, the property is undefined.

+---

+#### hasOwnProperty()

+> *hasOwnProperty() allows you to find the origin of a particular property*

+*Upon passing in a string of the property name you're looking for, the method will return a boolean indicating whether or not the property belongs to the object itself (i.e., that property was not inherited)*